hftbattle/documentation/en/interface/modes.md

 While in the testing mode you have got comprehensive data on how your strategy conducts during trading.
 To learn more on how to analyze your strategy performance see the [Result Analysis] section (analysis/README.md).
-The mode allows you to optimize your strategy by fitting your initial parameters set.
-More on the see [Parameters fitting] section (params.md).
+The mode allows you to optimize your strategy by tuning your initial parameters set.
+More on the see [Parameters tuning] section (params.md).
 It also allows you to choose days for your strategy to run on.
 For example, the best way to improve the results on a specific unsuccessful day is to run your strategy on this day only - this way you'll obtain the results as soon as possible and save a lot of your time.
 Other participants can not see your submissions while in the training mode.